rendall/icebreakers/QUESTIONS.md

   * If you could time travel, which period of time would you go back to visit?
   * If you could tour with any band, which band would you choose?
   * If you had a million dollars that you had to donate to charity, which charity would you give it to?
-  * If you won the lottery, what’s the first thing you would buy?
+  * If you won the lottery, what's the first thing you would buy?
-  * Professional, casual or sweatpants?
-If there were no dress code, how would you dress for work?
   * Rainy weekend and you are home alone.
 How do you spend your time?
   * Reality TV.
 Love it or hate it?
   * Science fiction.
 Love it or hate it?
   * Science fiction?
 Romantic comedy?
-What’s your favorite movie genre?
+What's your favorite movie genre?
-  * Spring, summer, fall or winter: What’s your favorite season and why?
+  * Spring, summer, fall or winter: What's your favorite season and why?
   * Surprise parties: Love ‘em or hate ‘em?
-  * There are now 25 hours in a day!
-How do you spend your extra hour?
   * What activity helps you relieve stress?
   * What are three positive words that people often use to describe you?
-  * What class did you take in school that helps you with your job?
   * What do you hope to be doing 10 years from now?
   * What is a slogan that describes you or your values?
   * What is a unique skill you bring to your job?
   * What is an interesting fact about you that nobody in this room knows?
-  * What is one important skill that you think everyone should have?
   * What is one interesting fact about your high school or college?
   * What is one non-work related goal that you would like to achieve in the next five years?
   * What is one of your first childhood memories?